Museum Makes the Move

 Over the next year, the Museum's historic collections will make the move from Lakewood Forest Preserve in Wauconda to our General Offices in Libertyville.
 On September 1, the Museum closed to the public so that the process of packing each treasure and transporting them to their new home could begin.
 Our exhibit designers, carpenters, electricians, plumbers and other crews are preparing for their arrival, transforming the first floor and the lower level of the General Offices building to house and display the incoming collections.
 A grand opening is anticipated in late 2017.

-Read more about the move in this issue of Horizons.
+Read more about the move in the Fall 2016 issue of Horizons.

 Another Step Toward Our Vision